GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets/index.md

 ---

 {% Aside 'caution' %}
-First-Party Sets proposal is being updated with a [new design based on the Storage Access API](https://github.com/WICG/first-party-sets/issues/92).
+First-Party Sets proposal is being updated with a [new design based on use case specific definition and the Storage Access API](https://github.com/WICG/first-party-sets/issues/92).
 You can [follow the discussion in the repo](https://github.com/WICG/first-party-sets/issues) and we will update this content as the work progresses.
 {% endAside %}